What is celiac disease and why does it occur?

 - Unexplained weight loss.

-👉 In children, it can manifest as delayed growth or constant irritability .
+👉 In children, it can manifest as growth delays or constant irritability.

 How to know if you have celiac disease: medical tests and diagnoses

-If you suspect you may have celiac disease, it is important not to eliminate gluten on your own before diagnosis , as this could alter the results.
+If you suspect you may have celiac disease, it is important not to remove gluten from your diet on your own before a diagnosis, as this could alter the results.

 The main medical tests include:

-They detect the presence of anti-transglutaminase (tTG) or anti-endomysium (EMA) antibodies , clear markers of an autoimmune reaction to gluten.
+These detect the presence of anti-transglutaminase (tTG) or anti-endomysial (EMA) antibodies, clear markers of an autoimmune reaction to gluten.

 2. Intestinal biopsy

-It is the most accurate method.
-It is performed using an endoscopy to observe whether the villi of the intestine are damaged.
+This is the most accurate method.
+It is performed via endoscopy to check if the intestinal villi are damaged.

 Treatment and natural alternatives for people with celiac disease